 The Bookstore collaborates with faculty members to provide students with a personalized textbook list.
 Students that have registered for class, can access their textbook list by entering their student ID at the Bookstore website.

-For students who will live off campus, this Commuter Life preview allows new students an opportunity to visit NYU and meet other commuting students, as well as meet Commuter Assistants and student leaders at this overnight event complimenting Welcome Week.
+For students who will live off campus, this retreat provides an opportunity to visit NYU and meet other commuting students, Commuter Assistants, and student leaders prior to Welcome Week.

 9:30am | 11am | 12:30pm | 2pm | 3:30pm | 5pm

 It’s finally here!
 An entire week (and then some) of more than 350 programs and social events to welcome new and transitioning students to the NYU community.
 Highlights include school orientations, the Presidential Welcome and Reality Show: NYU - a musical written and performed by NYU students about making the transition to college life, NYU Portraits - a performance about diversity, social justice, and service and our annual themed "Ball" Activities are open to new students only.
 Note that there are no programs beyond Sunday's Welcome Day for parents.

-* Note that communications identified as "mailings" are emailed to students with an international address on record.
+* All communications identified as "mailings" are emailed to students with an international address on record.